jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 # MODIS Processing for US Drylands

-Calculate monthly and yearly mean, standard deviation, maximum, minimum, amplitude, and integral for MODIS time series of 4-day composite LAI (MCD15A2H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)
+Calculate monthly and yearly mean, standard deviation, maximum, minimum, amplitude, and integral for MODIS time series of 4-day composite LAI (MCD15A3H) and daily daytime and nighttime LST from both Terra (MOD11A2) and Aqua (MYD11A2)

 ## Inputs
-Inputs are netCDF4 format outputs from APPEEARS
+Inputs are netCDF4 format outputs from APPEEARS (https://lpdaacsvc.cr.usgs.gov/appeears/).
+Request the input data for this analysis using the following JSON strings:
+4-day composite Leaf Area Index (and QC datasets from MCD15A3H

 ## Outputs
 ### CSV